-The 2020-21 Budget included a provision that temporarily limited usage of business incentive tax credits to offset no more than \$5 million in tax liability for each taxpayer in 2020, 2021, and 2022.
-The revenue estimates in this report do not reflect any adjustment for this provision, which will change the timing of credit usage but will not necessarily materially impact the total amount of credits used.
+The 2020-21 Budget included a provision that temporarily limited usage of business incentive tax credits to offset no more than \$5 million in tax liability for each taxpayer in 2020, 2021, and 2022, while amendments to the 2021-22 Budget removed the limitation for 2022.
+The revenue estimates in this report attempt to reflect the impact of this temporary limitation for 2020 and 2021, which will change the timing of credit usage but will not necessarily materially impact the total amount of credits used.